-Kenneth Flakes is a first-generation college graduate who has spent nearly his entire life in the City of Houston, Texas.
-He is a graduate of Ross Sterling High School in the Houston Independent School District he finished as class valedictorian.
+Kenneth is a first-generation college graduate who has spent nearly his entire life in Houston, Texas where he graduated from Ross Sterling High School as class valedictorian.

-2018 National Society of Black Engineers Houston Professionals President's Award
+2018 National Society of Black Engineers Houston Professionals - President's Award

-2018 Who's Who In Black Houston
+2018 Who's Who in Black - Who's Who in Black Houston

-2015 University of Houston Engineering Alumni Association Distinguished Young Engineer Award
+2015 University of Houston Engineering Alumni Association - Distinguished Young Engineer Award

-2011 American Society of Mechanical Engineers South Texas Section Meritorious Service Award
+2011 American Society of Mechanical Engineers South Texas Section - Meritorious Service Award

-2007 National Society of Black Engineers Houston Alumni Extension Young Engineer of the Year
+2007 National Society of Black Engineers Houston Alumni Extension - Young Engineer of the Year

-2006 United Way Project Blueprint Graduate
+2006 United Way of Greater Houston - Project Blueprint Graduate